Efficient optimization of a regional water elevation model with an automatically generated adjoint: Variational inverse problem

 Note that the mistfit $J_{o}$ is computed with the centered time series $\hat{\eta}_{j,i}^n, j=\{o,m\}$.
 This is necessary because the model exhibits an SSH offset with respect to the observations that is not known a-priori.
-The model bias $\bar{\eta}_{m,i} - \bar{\eta}_{o,i}$ is affected by the bathymetry (defined approximately with respect to the mean sea level), river discharge, the SSH bias at the open boundary, simulated water transport between basins, and the reference level of the observations.
+The model bias $\bar{\eta}_{m,i} - \bar{\eta}_{o,i}$ can be affected by the bathymetry (defined approximately with respect to the mean sea level), river discharge, the SSH bias at the open boundary, simulated water transport between basins, and the reference level of the observations.
 Similar SSH bias removal has used in previous data assimilation applications as well \cite{kurapov2011}.
 Furthermore, the cost function is scaled by the inverse variance of the observations to ensure similar weight across the tidal and non-tidal tide gauges, for example.
-Indeed, the SSH variability (standard deviation) exceeds 3 m in the English channel while only being a few centimeters in the Baltic Sea.
-Consequently, $J_{o}$ is equivalent to the variance of the model error normalized by the observation variance.
+Indeed, the standard deviation of SSH exceeds 3 m in the English channel while only being a few centimeters in the Baltic Sea.

 In this application, the \emph{control variable} is the spatially varying Manning bottom friction coefficient field, i.e. $\bm{\theta}=\mu$ (see eq. (\ref{eq:bottom_friction})).
 The Manning field is discretized in space with continuous linear elements (Fig. \ref{fig:elements} a).
-It is known that the optimization problem is ill-posed, i.e.~there exist infinitely many Manning coefficient fields that minimize the cost function, $J_{o}$ \cite{zhang2011}.
+The optimization problem is ill-posed, i.e.~there exist infinitely many Manning coefficient fields that minimize the cost function, $J_{o}$ (e.g.,~\citeA{zhang2011}).
 In addition, $J_{o}$ typically exhibits multiple local minima that prevent convergence to the global optimum.
 To this end, we use spatial regularization to penalize local variability of the $\bm{\theta}$ field, i.e.~we augment the cost function with a regularization term $J_{r}(\bm{\theta})$,